A sea of sparks: Seeing radioactivity (Maurycy's blog)

 Small quantities of radioactive material aren't super dangerous, but can be harmful if ingested.
 They should be handled with the same care as any other poisonous chemicals.

-My scintillator is a square of plastic that came out of a broken alpha probe.
-One side of it has a white coating of zinc sulfide, which glows when struck by high-energy particles.
-There's no power source: All the energy comes from the radiation itself.
+To convert the particle's energy into light, I used a square of plastic that came out of a broken alpha probe.
+It has a white coating of zinc sulfide, which glows when struck by the particles.

 Long exposure photo of the source sitting on the scintillation screen.

-To see scintillation, put an alpha source within a few millimeters of the screen, and turn off the lights.
-Because the light is very faint, you must let your eyes adapt to perfect darkness for several minutes.
-After a while, you should be able to see a dim glow around the alpha source.
+To see scintillation, I put an alpha source within a few millimeters of the screen, and turned off the lights.
+Because the glow is very faint, I had let my eyes adapt to perfect darkness for several minutes.
+After a while, I was able to see a dim glow around the alpha source.

-With magnification, this glow resolves into thousands of momentary points of light.
-To me, it looks like a roiling sea of sparks: each "spark" is light produced using the energy released by a single atom.
+With magnification, this glow resolved into thousands of momentary points of light.
+It looked like a roiling sea of sparks: each "spark" is light produced using the energy released by a single atom.

 Experiment notes.